 What if a given payment model includes multiple different components?

-Reporting shall occur in the HCP-LAN category furthest along the continuum of financial and clinical risk for the provider organization.
+Reporting shall occur in the Payment Category and Payment Subcategory furthest along the continuum of financial and clinical risk for the provider organization.

-Example 1: If a member was attributed to a billing provider with an HCP-LAN Category 2B value-based payment arrangement and a billing provider with an HCP-LAN Category 3A value-based payment arrangement, the member and all their spend and member months would be attributed to the billing provider with the HCP-LAN Category 3A arrangement.

-Example 2: If a billing provider is participating in multiple value-based payment arrangements, payors should submit a separate row for each value-based payment arrangement.
+If a billing provider is participating in multiple value-based payment arrangements, payors should submit a separate row for each value-based payment arrangement.
 Members attributed to multiple value-based payment arrangements with the same provider shall have all of their spend and member months attributed to the HCP-LAN Category farthest along the continuum of financial and provider risk.

-Example 3: If a member is attributed to a billing provider under an HCP-LAN Category 4A episode-based payment arrangement and attributed to the same billing provider under a HCP-LAN Category payment arrangement (2A, 2B, 2C, 3A, 3B, 4B and 4C), the total spending would be reported on A.1 Financial.
-Spending related to the episode would be reported on A.2 Financial Episodes.
+Example: If a member was attributed to a billing provider with an HCP-LAN Category 2B value-based payment arrangement, Payment Category B and Payment Subcategory B1, and a billing provider with an HCP-LAN Category 3A value-based payment arrangement, Payment Category C and Payment Subcategory C5, the member and all of their spend and member months would be attributed to the billing provider with the HCP-LAN Category 3A arrangement, Payment Category C and Payment Subcategory C5.

-How should a payor differentiate contract-level payments between Maryland and non-Maryland residents?
+How should a payor differentiate contract-level payments between Maryland and Maryland non-residents?

-Payors should report the total contract-level payment, such as a foundational payment for infrastructure and operation (HCP-LAN Category 2A), in the appropriate field and report the total member months for Maryland residents and non-Maryland residents.
+Payors should report the total contract-level payment, such as a foundational payment for infrastructure and operation (HCP-LAN Category 2A, Payment Category A and Payment Subcategory A4), in the appropriate field and report the total member months for Maryland residents and non-Maryland residents.
 MHCC will apportion the payment to Maryland residents based on the member month distribution.

-How should a payor report Maryland and Non-Maryland Resident Member Months for prospective, contract-level payments, such as HCP-LAN Category 2A payments for infrastructure and operations?
+How should a payor report Maryland and Maryland Non-Resident Member Months for prospective, contract-level payments, such as HCP-LAN Category 2A payments for infrastructure and operations?

 Payors should report the total contract-level payment and associated member months in the appropriate field.
-Some payments, such as Category 2A payments, may not be tied to a specific patient population.
+Some payments, such as HCP-LAN Category 2A payments (Payment Category A and Payment Subcategory A4) may not be tied to a specific patient population.
 In these instances, payors should run their attribution methodology for providers participating in the arrangement.
 The resulting list of members should serve as the patient population for the APM.
 MHCC will footnote this process when sharing aggregate results.

 How should a payor report when a payor receives money from the contracted entity?

-When a payor receives money from the contracted entity in the form of a recoupment, as opposed to paying money out, the payor should report the net payments made to the contracted entity in the appropriate HCP-LAN Category.
+When a payor receives money from the contracted entity in the form of a recoupment, as opposed to paying money out, the payor should report the net payments made to the contracted entity in the appropriate Payment Category and Payment Subcategory.
 For example, a recoupment payment a contracted entity makes to the payor under a shared risk payment model.

 When would payors report a zero-dollar figure?

-All dollars associated with an APM contract should be reported to the HCP-LAN category furthest along the continuum of financial and provider risk.
-Each row of data should have an assigned HCP-LAN category and dollars associated with that contract, therefore zero-dollar figures should not be reported.
+All dollars associated with an APM contract should be reported to the Payment Category and Payment Subcategory furthest along the continuum of financial and provider risk.
+Each row of data should have an assigned Payment Category and Payment Subcategory and dollars associated with that contract, therefore zero-dollar figures should not be reported.

 Should payors report payments to Billing Providers or providers within a provider organization when the provider-level data is available?

 Payors must report each row of data with the Billing Provider Tax ID and Billing Provider Name.
-MHCC requests that the National Billing Provider ID is also included, but this is not required.
+MHCC requests that the Practitioner/Supplier ID is also included.
 Payments to individual providers part of an APM contract with a parent Billing Provider Organization should not be reported separately.